Cassava Farming and Cultivation: The Complete Guide for Growers and Agripreneurs

 Depending on what the harvested cassava is going to be used for, the storage technique will differ.

-In my traditional farming community where the primary use of cassava is the production of garri, fufu, pudding and other cassava-based foods, cassava is typically stored immediately after harvesting to prevent spoilage.
+In my traditional farming community where the primary use of cassava is the production of garri, fufu, pudding, and other cassava-based foods, cassava is typically stored immediately after harvesting to prevent spoilage.

 The tubers are left under a shed with open sides for ventilation for one day after harvest before peeled and the other processes commence.